francescoraves483/LaMP_LaTe/index.md

 # LaTe user guide (v0.1.0-beta)

-LaTe supports different modes, based on the client-server paradigm, which is the one supported by LaMP.
-The first command line argument should be a letter corresponding to the desired mode:

-- -c <destination address>: client mode
-- -s: server mode

 ## Modes

 LaTe supports different modes, based on the **client-server** paradigm, which is the one supported by LaMP.